 Hold Your Horses Tony as the Point be a Comin'...

-I Still feel like a piece of the puzzle is left out.
+I still feel like a piece of the puzzle is left out.
 Umm...
 51 of the Fortune Global 500 companies set up shop here too.
-Smells like corporate teaching gigs to me.
+Smells like corporate teaching gigs to me - some of the nicest and highest paying ESL jobs in Japan.

 On top of that the hundreds or thousands of individuals that do not belong to this massive list above that study English.
 36 million people.
 Most of them all conveniently packed into 5,000 square miles.
 (The Tokyo metropolitan area.)

 An ESL teacher's dream.
-If you are looking for maximized job density per square millimeter I think you found the right place to start.
+If you are looking for maximized job density per square millimeter and you are thinking of Tokyo, I think you found the right place to start.

 Folks...It's tough not to find work here.
 Provided of course you got the basic requirements met.